 Certificate of Conformance: A document identified as such, provided by the supplier and signed by a nominated representative of its Quality Unit, or produced by a computer system that offers a degree of control equivalent to that given by a signature, which certifies that each batch of product was produced and tested in compliance with the agreed specifications, GMP, and the relevant pharmacopeial monographs, as applicable, also known as Certificate of Compliance.

-Contract: Business agreement for the supply of goods work performance work at a specified price.
+Contract: Business agreement for the supply of goods works performance work at a specified price.

 Contract Manufacturer: Performance of some aspect of manufacture, under a contract, on behalf of the original manufacturer.

-Critical deviation: A departure from an approved instruction, a standard operation, a predefined critical parameter, or an unanticipated event that could have an adverse impact, respectively, on the final substance quality and an ability and/or characteristics.
+Critical deviation: A departure from an approved instruction, a standard operation, a predefined critical parameter, or an unanticipated event that could have an adverse impact, respectively, on the final substance quality and ability and/or characteristics.

 Customer: The company or organization receiving the product/service once it has left the supplier’s control, including users and distributors.